Dose-matched RCT meta-analysis: VR exposure non-inferior to in-vivo overall, but in-vivo significantly outperformed VR in the social-phobia subgroup

 - Equivalent amount of exposure in both arms (the methodological tightening).

 Quantitative synthesis used Hedges’ g effect sizes (small-sample-bias-corrected).
-Subgroup analyzes were performed by phobia disorder type.
+Subgroup analyses were performed by phobia disorder type.

 The review was edited by Federica Pallavicini (University of Milano-Bicocca) and reviewed by Philip Lindner (Stockholm University) and Soledad Quero (University of Jaume I) under the Frontiers open-review process - both reviewers are established VRET researchers.